-Sl.
-No. Particulars Mohammed Abdul Saleem Bahirji A. Ghorpade (1) Background Details This information is provided in the explanatory statement made under Section 10 of the Act for Item nos.
+SI.
+No. Particulars Mohammed Abdul Saleem Bahirji A. Ghorpade (1) Background Details This information is provided in the explanatory statement made under Section 102 of the Act for Item nos.
 7 and 8 of the Notice.
 (2) Past Remuneration The remuneration paid for the financial year 2021-22 is ₹ 122.17 lakh (including commission of ₹ 25.00 lakh).
 The remuneration paid for the financial year 2021-22 is ₹ 208.25 lakh (including commission of ₹ 25.00 lakh).
 (3) Recognition or Awards Nil Nil (4) Job profile and his suitability Mohammed Abdul Saleem is having overall more than 25 years of experience in various filed and handled different portfolios.
 He is associated with the Company since 2005.
 He is having wide knowledge in Legal, Secretarial and Mining laws.
 He was appointed as Director (Mines) from 1 April 2020.
 His knowledge, experience and skills play pivotal role in the growth and success of the Company.
 Bahirji A. Ghorpade has worked in various functional areas such as corporate affairs, commercial management, finance, administration and general management during his tenure as executive assistant to Manging Director and is holding the position of Managing Director since 17 June 2020 and leading the organisation from front and pioneered in consolidation of existing business and providing an impetus for future growth.

 (5) Remuneration proposed This information is provided in the explanatory statement made under Section 102 of the Act for Item nos.
 7 and 8 of the Notice.
-(6) Comparative remuneration profile with respect to industry, size of the company, profile of the position and person The remuneration proposed for the position of Whole Time Director designated as Director (Mines) is comparable with industry standards for similar position.
-The remuneration proposed for the position of Managing Director is comparable with industry standards for similar position.
-(7) Pecuniary relationship directly or indirectly with the company, or relationship with the managerial personnel, or other director if any.
-He has no pecuniary relationship with the Company other than receiving remuneration as a Whole Time Director and dividends, as and when declared, in the capacity of a shareholder.
+(6) Comparative remuneration profile with respect to industry, size of the company, profile of the position and person position of Whole Time Director comparable with industry standards for (7) Pecuniary relationship directly or indirectly with the company, or relationship with the managerial personnel, or other director if any. the Company other than receiving He has no pecuniary relationship with the Company other than receiving remuneration as a Managing Director and dividends, as and when declared, in the capacity of a shareholder.
 He is not related to any other Key Managerial Personnel or Director in the Company.
-He has no pecuniary relationship with the Company other than receiving remuneration as a Managing Director and dividends, as and when declared, in the capacity of a shareholder.
-He is not related to any other Key Managerial Personnel or Director in the Company.

 III.
+OTHER INFORMATION:

-OTH HER INFORMATION: (1) Reasons of loss or inadequate profits managerial remuneration as per the prov quate profit and has been paying the isions of Section 197 of the Act.
-Although, s profits, as a matter of abundant caution, made for payment of minimum remunera ation in accordance with the provisions of ead with Section II of Part II of Schedule V (2) Steps taken or proposed to be taken for improvement made for payment of minimum remunera sub-section (3) of Section 197 of the Act r ation in accordance with the provisions of ead with Section II of Part II of Schedule V profit in measurable terms is unpredictable.
+(1) Reasons of loss or inadequate profits The Company has been earning adequate profit and has been paying the managerial remuneration as per the provisions of Section 197 of the Act.
+Although, the Company is confident of sustaining its profits, as a matter of abundant caution, to meet the exigencies of inadequate profits in future, if any, provision is being made for payment of minimum remuneration in accordance with the provisions of sub-section (3) of Section 197 of the Act read with Section II of Part II of Schedule V to the Act to the Managing Director and the Whole Time Director (2) Steps taken or proposed to be taken for improvement NA (3) Expected increase in productivity and profits in measurable terms Operation of mining and metal industry depends upon various external and internal risk factors including operation of steel, automobile, infrastructure and real estate industries.
+The Company has been taking several measures to increase the turnover and profitability of the organisation but ascertaining the productivity and profit in measurable terms is unpredictable.